Knowing the foods that can help you poop is a great help to relieve constipation.

 Constipation may happen if you’re eating foods that are low in fiber and high in fats.
 Keep in mind that fat is difficult to digest, thus fatty foods pass through the small intestine and colon slower.

-Aside from drinking adequate amount of water, you should eat those foods listed above that relieves constipation.
+Aside from drinking an adequate amount of water, you should eat those foods listed above that relieve constipation.
 However, if the condition persists, you should call your doctor to treat the problem and rule out the right solution for it.

 is a registered dietitian with over 10 years of experience in the field of nutrition.
 She has a Master’s degree in Nutritional Science from Dhaka University and has worked with various clients to help them achieve their health goals through personalized diet plans.
 Mounota is passionate about educating people on the benefits of a healthy diet and lifestyle and has written extensively on the subject for various publications.